zeus-fyi/zeus/apps/docusaurus/zeusfyi/docs/lb/guide/serverless.md

 ### Foundry's Anvil as an EVM Sim Environment on Demand

-## Free Beta Access

-During beta testing we're offering free access to our serverless on-demand anvil execution environments, which you can use to run Tx simulations or smart contract CI/CD.
-Not to mention, while also even load balancing your production traffic through our Adaptive RPC Load Balancer on QuickNode Marketplace, truly all in one.

-#### Requires Adaptive RPC Load Balancer Sign Up on QuickNode Marketplace.

 ## Overview

 Serverless EVM environments that you can use your QuickNode, other providers, or even your own self-managed endpoints